InductiveStep/2020-Russian-constitutional-referendum/README.md

 ```

 This doesn’t look good: “support for gpclib will be withdrawn from
-maptools at the next major release”
+maptools at the next major release”.

+But `tidy` worked:

 ``` r
 head(ru_df)